aroberge/reeborg-world-creation/README.md

 ![](/assets/blockly_example.png)

 This is made possible thanks to [Google's Blockly](https://developers.google.com/blockly/).

+In their [Best practices document](https://developers.google.com/blockly/guides/app-integration/best-practices), the creators of Blockly mention the importance of having a so-called _exit strategy_.

+> Block-based programming is often a starting point for programming.
+In the context of teaching computer programming, it is a gateway drug that gets students addicted, before moving them on to harder things.
+How long this block-based programming period should last for students is hotly debated, but if your goal is to teach programming it should be temporary.
+>
+> ...
+>
+> Block-based programming environments used for teaching programming need to have a concrete plan for graduating their students.
+A solid exit strategy also goes a long way towards placating those who argue that block-based programming isn't "real programming".

-One feature of Reeborg's World is the possibility for the student to see how a program constructed using blocks would be translated into Python or Javascript.
+One feature of Reeborg's World is the possibility for the student to see how a program constructed using blocks would be translated into Python or Javascript, thus providing such an _exit strategy_.

 ![](/assets/blockly_example_python.png)